gopherdata/gophernotes/README.md

 - Have fun!

+## Special commands

+In addition to Go code, the following special commands are also supported - they must be on a line by their own:
+- %cd [path]
+- %go111module {on|off}
+- %help
+- $ shell_command [args...]

 ## Limitations

 gophernotes uses [gomacro](https://github.com/cosmos72/gomacro) under the hood to evaluate Go code interactively.
 You can evaluate most any Go code with gomacro, but there are some limitations, which are discussed in further detail [here](https://github.com/cosmos72/gomacro#current-status).
 Most notably, gophernotes does NOT support:

-- third party packages when running natively on Windows - This is a current limitation of the Go `plugin` package.
+- importing third party packages when running natively on Windows - This is a current limitation of the Go `plugin` package.
 - some corner cases on interpreted interfaces, as interface -&gt; interface type switch and type assertion, are not implemented yet.
 - some corner cases on recursive types may not work correctly.
 - conversion from typed constant to interpreted interface is not implemented.
 Workaround: assign the constant to a variable, then convert the variable to the interpreted interface type.